vit-svoboda/kontent-rich-text-for-vue/README.md

       const {props} = context;

       const selectLinkedItemData = (itemCodeName) => {
-        // Again, pick the project from a vuex store or wherever.
+        // Again, pick the blogPost from a vuex store or wherever.
-        // I ended up having page 'provide' the project  and then injected it here. return project.linked_items[itemCodeName];
+        // I ended up having page 'provide' the blogPost  and then injected it here. return blogPost.linkedItems[itemCodeName];
       };

       const component = linkedItemFactory(selectComponent, selectLinkedItemData);